supagigs/timetracker-renocrew/MACOS_SCREENSHOT_PERMISSIONS.md

 ## Solution

-### Automatic Fix (Implemented)
+### Automatic Fix (Implemented - Enhanced)

 The app now automatically:
-1. Checks for screen recording permission on startup
+1. Checks for screen recording permission on startup with retry logic
+2. Checks permissions before each screenshot capture attempt
-2. Shows a helpful dialog if permission is missing
+3. Shows a helpful dialog if permission is missing with options to:
-3. Provides a button to open System Settings
+   - Open System Settings directly
+   - Check permissions again
+4. Provides detailed logging for debugging permission issues
+5. Automatically re-checks permissions when screenshots fail

 ### Manual Steps for Users